 Not so long ago, most eggs came from small, local farms.
-Farmers used time-proven techniques to breed chickens whose traits were ideal for local climate and tastes.
+Farmers used time-honored techniques to breed chickens whose traits were ideal for local climate and tastes.
 Many laid eggs with different colored shells, often with rich, distinctive flavors reflecting the bounty of the land and yolks as golden as the sunset.

-We raise our heirloom eggs in small flocks, on small diversified farms in the Northeast.
-We’re committed to bringing back those beloved hens and the farming wisdom they represent.
-Like farmers before us, we’ve carefully selected two heirloom breeds that are ideal for our northeastern, small-farm setting.
+We raise our heirloom hens in small flocks, on small diversified farms in the Northeast.
+We’re committed to bringing back those beloved heirloom eggs and the farming wisdom they represent.
+Like farmers before us, we’ve carefully selected heirloom breeds that are ideal for our farm settings.

 Our free range heirloom hens are also Certified Humane.
 They live in spacious, naturally-sunlit, airy, barns with room to do what comes naturally, like roost, scratch, and socialize.
 Their wholesome, nutritious feed features whole cereal grains, marigolds, and alfalfa grasses.
 And they have access to broad pastures every day except in inclement weather.
 We’d never give our hens hormones or antibiotics, much less dream of putting them in a cage.
 So, of course, they give us exceptional eggs.

 Our hens lay lovely heirloom eggs in shades of pastel blue, olive green, pale pink, and deep, rich brown.
 Some of the breeds trace their heritage as far back as the 16th century, as descendants of the Araucana and Marans, among others.